decima/symfony-learning-guide/README.md

         - { path: ^/, roles: ROLE_USER }
 ```

 A rule is defined by a regex path to be applied, and conditions.
-In this example, /public is allowed for the meta-role "IS_AUTHENTICATED_ANONYMOUSLY", anyway each routes needs the user to have a ROLE_USER role.
+In this example, /public is allowed for the meta-role "IS_AUTHENTICATED_ANONYMOUSLY" (the role for public access), anyway each routes needs the user to have a ROLE_USER role.
 A user defined role is defined by the prefix ROLE_ and can be set hierarchically, for example :

 ```yaml